firebase/extensions/image-resizer/README.md

 - `firebase.developAdmin` allows access to the Firebase "develop" products.
 This mod uses this role to write the signed urls to the Realtime Database.
 - `iam.serviceAccountTokenCreator` allows this mod sign a blob using the service account's system-managed private key.
 This is used to create the signed urls.
 - `storage.admin` allows full control of buckets and objects.
 When applied to an individual bucket, control applies only to the specified bucket and objects within that bucket.
-This role is used to get images from the Cloud Storage bucket and upload the thumbnails.
+This role is used to get images from the Cloud Storage bucket and upload the resized image.

 ### Resources Created